\( \definecolor{colordef}{RGB}{249,49,84} \definecolor{colorprop}{RGB}{18,102,241} \)

 :

-• The little hand is past the 4 but not yet at the 5, so the hour is 4.
+• Hour Hand: The short hand is past the 4 and is moving towards the 5.
+The hour is 4.

 Exercise